 The HF bands are often interesting to listen to, so consider this when buying your first radio receiver.
 For receiving HF bands you will also need a balun and some wire.
 The longer the better, so stringing something up across your garden or loft should yield good results.

-Simple click on the link you are interested in from the top or left hand side bar.
+Simply click on the link you are interested in from the top or left-hand sidebar.